Earn2Trade Blog

 Gann’s Later Years

-By the mid-1930s, William Delbert Gann had both earned a reputation for his trading acumen.
-He also started making impressive profits from his educational material.
-At this point, he was in his early 50s, and he made several luxury purchases, including several private airplanes and cruising boats.
+By the mid-1930s, William Delbert Gann had both earned a reputation for his trading acumen and started making impressive profits from his educational material.
+At this point, he was in his early 50s and made several luxury purchases, including private airplanes and cruising boats.
 Whether or not his extravagant spending was why he ended up divorcing his second wife in 1937.
 After the divorce, he continued to focus on his trading and writing, eventually earning a spot on the Chicago Board of Trade in 1941 and later marrying his third wife in 1944.

 Although it seemed like everything was going his way, he did have some personal worries.
 One of them was his falling out with his son John L. Gant in the 1940s.
 John worked at his father’s company both before and after the war; however, they ended up parting ways over two major disagreements.
 The first was the son’s criticism of astrology and astronomy as a means of technical analysis.
 The second was more personal in nature.
 Apparently, he strongly disapproved of his father marrying a woman 30 years younger.